Graphical User Interface#

 fps

-is not known, you can set it to 1, which will effectively make the time variable equal to the frame number.Select the file containing the predicted poses.
-The path can be directly pasted or you can use the file browser button.
+is not known, you can set it to 1, which will effectively make the time variable equal to the frame number.Select the file containing the tracked data.
+You can paste the path to the file directly in the text box, or you can use the file browser button.

 Click